• Home

 Return of the Dilettante

 In 1980 a young kitsch-pop band called Teeny Weenys drove 4,000km from Perth to relocate in Sydney, Australia.
-Sydney fell in love with them — they were picked up by radio station Triple J, performed with the biggest bands of the time and were courted by major record companies.
+Sydney fell in love with them — their demos were picked up by radio station Triple J, they performed with the biggest bands of the time and were courted by major record companies.
 Unfortunately, it ended all too soon and they broke up without ever realising their potential.

 Playing keyboards in Teeny Weenys was Peter Simpson.
 He then performed in various groups before switching to guitar and fronting The Spectre’s Revenge, playing an eclectic style of rock that drew on everything from surf instrumentals to acoustic ballads to a kind of punk jazz.
 The Spectre’s Revenge only official release, 1985’s No Moon at Midnight b/w (I wanna be like) Maynard G Krebbs, reached number one on the alternative charts in both Sydney and Melbourne.